zaytiri/JobApplicationTracker/README.md

 (Note: The Tootltip in this feature will say that currently it only works for LinkedIn, but that's not the case.
 Will be updated in the next release.)

+### Database
+The app stores all persistent information in a local database which should be available in the following folder:
+    `C:\Users\<yourusername>\jobtracker\data` containing a file named `jobtracker.db`.

+This file contains all information and if deleted or modified, the saved information in the app could be either deleted or corrupted, respectively.

 ### Future features
 All future features are documented in the above table with a ❌ icon.
 More can be added with time.